As colder days are quickly upon us, there are many ways to make sure your vehicle is in tip-top shape.

-When colder temps become the norm, it can significantly weaken your belts and hoses.
+When cold weather becomes the norm, it can significantly weaken your belts and hoses.
 Get a head start on preparing by checking your belts/hoses and replacing them if needed.

 Change your tires

-According to the U.S. Tire Manufacturers Association, if temps average 32 degrees or below during the winter months where you live, switch out to winter tires.
+According to the U.S. Tire Manufactures Association if temperatures in your town average 32 degrees or below during the winter months, you should switch to winter tires.
 These tires grip the road and provide better traction in snowy and icy conditions.